coralproject/shelf/README.md

 - `askd` - allows a user to create forms and manage submissions to those forms.
 - `corald` - proxies some of the endpoints exposed by the above services and serves as a central point for interaction with the platform services (assuming you are running more than one of the above).

+## Installling Shelf

-All of the Shelf documentation (including installation instructions) can be found in the [Coral Project Documentation](https://coralprojectdocs.herokuapp.com/).
+The installation docs are being revised and once can be found in the [Coral Project Documentation](https://docs.coralproject.net/).